dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ### SNS — Event Fan-out

-Every `s3:ObjectCreated` event fires a notification to the `erp-pipeline-events` SNS topic.
+Every `s3:ObjectCreated` event fires a notification to the SNS topic.
 SNS decouples the ingestion agent from all downstream compute — the CDC agent has no knowledge of Databricks, SQS, or anything downstream.
 New consumers (alerting, archival, compliance auditing) can subscribe to the topic without modifying a single line of ingestion code.
 A **subscription filter policy** scopes delivery to Olist dataset prefixes only, preventing internal S3 operations from triggering the pipeline.

 ### SQS — Durable Work Buffer